caltechlibrary/patentfetch/about.md

 ---
-title: PatentFetch
+title: patentfetch
-abstract: "PatentFetch uses a CSV file provided by Google&#x27;s Patent search download link to retrieve patent PDFs if available.
+abstract: "patentfetch uses a CSV file provided by Google&#x27;s Patent search download link to retrieve patent PDFs if available.

 - The individual search result page&#x27;s HTML is retrieved and parsed for the meta element containing the &#x60;name&#x3D;&quot;citation_pdf_url&quot;&#x60;.
 - The citation pdf url is used to then retrieve the PDF of the patent"